atangent/chad-CI-python/tasks.md

 | R2                 |    7003      | Make sure you cannot register with email or password fields empty       (F)|
 | R2                 |    7004      | Make sure when registering password 1 and password 2 matches            (F)|
 | R2                 |    7005      | Make sure an error message is returned when failing to meet a validation constraint   (F)|

+# Your understanding of how the chosen testing framework works to test the frontend, including your understandings of when and how the test cases will be running directly on GitHub.